robisim74/angular-l10n/doc/spec.md

 ----- | --------
-`LocaleService` | Manages language, default locale & currency `TranslationService` | Manages the translation data `Translation` | Extend this class in components to provide _lang_ to the _translate_ pipe `Localization` | Extend this class in components to provide _lang_, _defaultLocale_ & _currency_ to the translate and locale pipes
-`LocaleValidation` | Provides the methods to convert strings according to default locale `Collator` | Intl.Collator APIs
+`LocaleService` | Manages language, default locale & currency `TranslationService` | Manages the translation data `LocaleValidation` | Provides the methods to convert strings according to default locale `Collator` | Intl.Collator APIs
 `IntlAPI` | Provides the methods to check if Intl APIs are supported

 ## <a name="2"/>2 Configuration
 ### <a name="2.1"/>2.1 First scenario: you only need to translate messages
-Import the modules you need in the application root module:
+Import the modules you need and configure the services in the application root module:
 ```TypeScript
 @NgModule({
     imports: [